Lymphedema Post Plastic Surgery Diagnosis & TreatmentPosted on November 1, 2020

 In a fully functional lymphatic system, the lymph nodes filter waste, bacteria, and debris from the lymphatic fluid before letting it drain into the bloodstream.
 When a person has lymphedema, this does not take place and as a result, there is an abnormal buildup of fluid in the extremities.

-During the initial consultation, the provider will try to determine the underlying cause of lymphedema in order to recommend an appropriate treatment.
-Board certified plastic surgeon Dr. David Kim provides lymphedema post plastic surgery treatments to patients in Beverly Hills, Los Angeles, CA, and surrounding locations.
+During the initial consultation, the provider will try to determine the underlying cause of lymphedema in order to recommend an appropriate treatment. plastic surgeon Dr. David Kim provides lymphedema post plastic surgery treatments to patients in Beverly Hills, Los Angeles, CA, and surrounding locations.

 Types of Lymphedema